 Vata pittahrut – Balances down Vata and Pitta Dosha.
 Sweet taste helps to balance both Vata and Pitta.
 Being coolant, it decreases Pitta Dosha.

-It can increase Kapha Dosha to a small extent.
+It can increase Kapha Dosha but only to a small extent.

 Usage in dry cough –